R12JP12/GRREENCraft-MineCraft-1.8.8-/README.md

 # AstraClientEagler
-All Eaglercraft releases for Astra Client
+All Eaglercraft releases for GRREENCraft Client